WesleySalvioli/WesleySalvioli/README.md

 - 👋 Hi, I’m @WesleySalvioli
 - 👀 I’m interested in games and films
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on JavaScrip (html, CSS, react)
+- 💞️ I’m looking to collaborate on JavaScrip (react)
 - 📫 How to reach me [...](https://www.linkedin.com/in/wesley-salvioli-57670a1ba/)
 -